Multimodal Data for Learning

 LAK17 - Programme Committee

-Once again, I am joining the Programme Committee for the Learning Analytics and Knowledge conference.
+Once again, I am joining the Programme Committee for the 7th International Conference on Learning Analytics and Knowledge.
 LAK17 will be held at Simon Fraser University, Vancouver, BC, Canada from 13-17 March 2017.

 Contribution for LAK16